ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   Last full backup date: Thu Jun 22 13:46:12 2017
   ```

-  When the job completes, the restore has completed.
+* When the job completes, the restore has completed

   ```bash
   # kubectl get jobs